Background pattern

 • Uncommon side effects (may affect up to 1 in 100 patients) are: discomfort, difficulty swallowing, and changes in liver function tests.

-The following side effects have occurred, although their frequency is unknown since it cannot be estimated with the available data: flatulence (gas), temporary increase in blood pressure, irregular heartbeats or palpitations, dehydration, nausea, esophageal rupture caused by vomiting, very low sodium levels in the blood that may cause seizures, and changes in blood electrolyte levels such as decreased bicarbonate, increased or decreased calcium, increased or decreased chloride, and decreased phosphate.
+The following side effects have occurred, but their frequency is not known, as it cannot be estimated from the available data: flatulence (gas), temporary increase in blood pressure, irregular heartbeats or palpitations, dehydration, nausea (feeling of vomiting), esophageal rupture caused by vomiting, low sodium levels in the blood that can cause seizures, and changes in blood salt levels such as decreased bicarbonate, increased or decreased calcium, increased or decreased chloride, and decreased phosphate.
 Potassium and sodium levels may also decrease, particularly in patients taking medications that affect the kidneys, such as ACE inhibitors and diuretics used to treat heart disease.

 These reactions usually only occur during treatment.
 If they persist, consult your doctor.